 Disclaimer: The tips here are my personal recommendations.
 It’s a short list that I swear by.
-Information here has helped make my travel experiences seamless.
-I’m not partnered with anybody I’ve listed – however I’ve included some referral links of my own.
-Who knows, if 1,000 of you sign up I might afford a way back after getting lost.
+The information here has helped make my travel easier.
+I’m not partnered with anybody I’ve listed, but I’ve included some referral links of my own.
+They pay peanuts.

 In a Nutshell: There is no silver bullet to cheap flights.